 2. Are there any modifications you’d like to make?

-If you are considering adding any modifications to your sails; these modifications are best performed during the off season.
+If you are considering adding any modifications to your sails, be aware that these might affect your insurance coverage.
+Learn more about on-water and off-water risks covered in boat insurance to stay informed.
 That will allow more time for you to work on your sail without cutting into your time on the water.

 3. Where will you store your sails?

 Sails need to be stored in a dry environment, where they are safe from moisture, temperature extremes, and pests.
 Any combination of these can ruin a good sail.